Certificate of Occupancy

 A Certificate of Occupancy, also known as an Occupancy Permit, shall be required for the lawful use or occupancy of all land, structures or premises, including accessory uses such as parking, fences and sheds.
 A valid Certificate of Occupancy is required to obtain most construction permits, including building, sign, and HVAC permits.

 Anytime a change in use occurs, Zoning Review and review by the Department of Permits, Licenses, and Inspections is required.
 If approved, a new Certificate of Occupancy will be issued.

 How to Obtain a Certificate of Occupancy

-- Verify Whether or Not a Property has a Valid Certificate of Occupancy: PLI maintains copies of all Certificates of Occupancy ever issued for all properties in the City of Pittsburgh.
+- Verify whether or not a property has a valid Certificate of Occupancy: Permits, Licenses and Inspections maintains copies of all Certificates of Occupancy ever issued for all properties in the City of Pittsburgh.